-- · For suspicious objects curing is impossible. - For objects which are not files (boot sectors) moving and deletion is impossible. - For files inside archives, installation packages or attachments, no actions are possible.
+- For suspicious objects curing is impossible. - For objects which are not files (boot sectors) moving and deletion are impossible. - For files inside archives, installation packages or attachments, no actions are possible.

-The detailed report on the program's operation is saved in dwscanner. log file that resides in the %USERPROFILE%\Doctor Web folder.
+The detailed report on Dr.Web Scanner operation is stored in the dwscanner.log file that resides in the %USERPROFILE%\Doctor Web folder.